-- i.
-Determine the total acreage of the site. - ii.
-Determine the total acreage of Environmental Conservancy District (See Section 15.00 for definition) area on the site. - iii.
-Subtract the Environmental Conservancy District area from the total acreage of the site.
+- (a) Determine the total acreage of the site. - (b) Determine the total acreage of Environmental Conservancy District (See Section 15.00 for definition) area to be excluded from the calculation. - (c) Subtract the Environmental Conservancy District area from the total acreage of the site.
 Divide this number by 2.5 (acres) to determine the number of allowable units.